camunda/camunda-docs-manual/content/reference/rest/execution/post-create-incident.md

   <tr>
     <td>processInstanceId</td>
     <td>String</td>
-    <td>The key of the process definition this incident is associated with.</td>
+    <td>The id of the process instance this incident is associated with.</td>
   </tr>
   <tr>
     <td>executionId</td>